Stand Up Paddle (SUP) Boarding for Beginners

 5) Keep your knees slightly bent and your weight central

-Take note that the easiest way to hold your balance is to fix your eyes on a faraway point on the horizon.
+Take note that the easiest way to keep your balance is to fix your eyes on a faraway point on the horizon.
 It’s also best not to underestimate this water sport's physical demand on your feet and legs.
 Essentially, if you want to remain stable, you need a steady base, meaning you need to keep your feet still for a long time!
 If you can keep your balance, then paddle boarding fast becomes a rigorous full body workout – conditioning your calves, ankles and feet, while strengthening your core muscles and upper body too.

 Kneeling on paddle board